khimo/khimo.github.io/bli-guides/_manuals/bli-alexa.md

 ---
-title: BeoLiving Intelligence Alexa's skill Guide
+title: Alexa usage and skill Guide
+description: Description of the available voice commands and devices you can control using _Alexa_ and _BeoLiving Intelligence_.
 layout: pagetoc
 ---